MitaliThorat1316/DevSecOps-Project/README.md

        sudo usermod -aG docker jenkins
        ```
    - Create and run the pipeline in Jenkins
-   - After the pipeline is run you can see the report in SonarQube, netflix image is created on Docker Hub, netflix container is running
+   - After the pipeline is run you can see the report in SonarQube, netflix image is created on Docker Hub, netflix container is running<br><br>
      ![jenkins1](docs/jenkins-pipeline-1.png) <br><br>
      ![jenkins2](docs/jenkins-pipeline-2.png) <br><br><br>